cuervolu/cuervolu/README.md

 - I like to learn everything about software and web development!

-- I’m currently in the fifth semester :T
+- I’m currently in the sixth semester :T

 - ⚡ Fun fact: I am a cinephile